 Not far from the Brandenburg Gate is another symbolic structure, Reichstag ♥♥♥.
-As recently as 1990s, it was redesigned into a modern meeting hall for the return of German parliament.
-On your visit, you will be able to ascend to its dome for some great views of the city and take in the history of the building and the Bundestag exhibited in photos along the walkway.
+As recently as the 1990s, it was redesigned and modernized for the returning German parliament.
+You can ascend to its dome for great views of the city while taking in the history of the building and the Bundestag exhibited in photos along the walkway.

-On one side of Unter den Linden towards its eastern end is the famous Bebelplatz, scene of the Nazi book-burning act in 1933.
-The square was undergoing grand restoration work during our visit, and we were not able to properly see it.
-St-Hedwigs-Kathedrale that sits on the square was closed to the public as well.
+On one side of Unter den Linden towards its eastern end is the famous Bebelplatz, the scene of the Nazi book-burning act in 1933.
+The entire square was undergoing major restoration work in the mid-2000s.
+St-Hedwigs-Kathedrale which sits on the square would be an interesting grand church to step in if accessible.

-Slightly away from the main street, Gendarmenmarkt is a striking square with two almost-twin cathedrals guarding it on two sides and the Neo-Classical Konzerthaus between them.
-The latter can be visited only for a performance, and we decided against stepping into either Französischer Dom or Deutscher Dom.
+Slightly away from the main street, Gendarmenmarkt ♥ is a striking square with two almost-twin cathedrals – Französischer Dom or Deutscher Dom – guarding it on two sides and the Neo-Classical Konzerthaus between them; the latter can be visited only for performances.

-Unter den Linden ends at Schlossbrücke ♥, one of Berlin’s most beautiful bridges, with Greek mythology statues and the elaborate wrought-iron balustrade.
+Unter den Linden ends at Schlossbrücke ♥, one of Berlin’s most beautiful bridges, with Greek mythology statues and an elaborate wrought-iron balustrade.
 There are several other fine bridges in the city center.

-Berliner Dom ♥ is one cathedral that we did step in.
-The present Neo-Baroque structure was built at the conclusion of the 19th century but, following severe damage during the World War II, restored in a simplified form.
-The interior is quite airy nonetheless.
+Berliner Dom ♥ was built as a Neo-Baroque structure at the conclusion of the 19th century but was restored in a simplified form following severe damage during World War II.
+The interior is quite airy.

 The cathedral sits on the narrow island where Berlin’s first settlers arrived in the 13th century.
 The northern half of the island is known as the Museuminsel, with five museums located next to one another.
-The mostly hold various collections of antiquities (especially at Pergamonmuseum), with an art gallery among them.
-We did not visit any of these museums.
+They mostly hold various collections of antiquities (especially at Pergamonmuseum), with an art gallery among them.

 Another grouping of museums is in a different part of central Berlin, known as Kulturforum.
-Here, we actually visited a couple of collections.
-First, Gemäldegalerie ♥♥, with a pretty good assemblage of Dutch, Flemish and Italian masters; not really comparable with the top galleries in the world, but respectable.
-Also, Kunstgewerbemuseum ♥, which has a curious collection of craft and decorative arts from the Middle Ages to the modern day on display, including goldwork, silverware, majolica, porcelain, furniture, etc. A couple of other museums remain as potential targets for a future visit.
+Gemäldegalerie ♥♥ holds a pretty good assemblage of Dutch, Flemish, and Italian masters; not really comparable with the top galleries in the world, but respectable.
+Kunstgewerbemuseum ♥ has a curious collection of craft and decorative arts from the Middle Ages to the modern day on display, including goldwork, silverware, majolica, porcelain, furniture, etc. Also part of the complex: Neue Nationalgalerie and Musikinstrumenten-Museum.

 Also nearby is the small area of Nikolaiviertel ♥, consisting entirely of newly built replicas of historic buildings.

-One of the most popular attractions in Berlin is the Checkpoint Charlie ♥♥, a notorious border crossing between the American and Soviet sectors in a divided city.
-There are several signs and monuments on the block, and a lot of memorabilia being peddled around.
-If you are so inclined, you can take you picture (for a fee, of course) with a guy in Soviet military uniform and a girl in American one by the checkpoint booth.
-There is a reputedly very good museum commemorating the history of the Cold War in Berlin, Haus am Checkpoint Charlie, but we did not go there.
+One of the most popular attractions in Berlin is the Checkpoint Charlie ♥, an erstwhile main border crossing between the American and Soviet sectors of the divided city during the Cold War.
+There are several signs and monuments on the block and a lot of memorabilia being peddled around.
+If you are so inclined, you can take your picture (for a fee, of course) with “soldiers” in Soviet and American military uniforms by the checkpoint booth.
+There is a reputedly very good museum commemorating the history of the Cold War in Berlin, Haus am Checkpoint Charlie.

 Potsdamer Platz ♥ is home to the new and glittering financial and business district, boasting a number of splendid modern constructions.

-We did, however, manage to spend some pleasant time at Schlosspark ♥♥, which surrounds Schloss Charlottenburg ♥♥♥.
-The palace and the park are located some ways from the city center, but are worth the trip.
-The palace offers two different tours of its fanciful rooms, of which mirrored Porzellankabinett stands out, and a good art collection.
-The park consists of the ornate Baroque garden and less formal landscaped English-style gardens, and has several charming pavilions, including Belvedere, which houses a most remarkable porcelain collection.
+Schloss Charlottenburg ♥♥ and the surrounding Schlosspark ♥ are located some distance from the city center.
+The palace offers two different tours of its fanciful rooms, of which mirrored Porzellankabinett stands out; there is also a good art collection.
+The park consists of an ornate Baroque garden and less formal landscaped English-style gardens and has several charming pavilions, including Belvedere, which houses a most remarkable porcelain collection.
 A combined ticket allows entry to both palace tours and three pavilions.

-Berlin’s metro is frequent and mostly convenient, both for central areas and for excursions further afield.
-The lines of city U-bahn are well integrated with the commuter S-bahn network.
+Berlin’s metro is frequent and convenient, both for central areas and for excursions further afield.
+The lines of the city U-Bahn are well integrated with the commuter S-Bahn network.